glfharris/minerva/README.md

 ## Rationale

+I dislike exams, and I dislike having to fork out large sums of money for question banks to support my revision for said exams.

+The business model for these question banks is ridiculous, punishing people who need to retake exams, while delivering a poor quality experience.

+Given the tools available these days there is no need for them.

 ## Usage

 Minerva relies on `uv` as its package manager, so please install that in the normal fashion for your operating system first.

 The environment variables `OPENAI_API_KEY` and `CHROMA_DB_DIR` must be set, the simplest way to do this is to create a `.env` file in the directory, which the cli will read.

 Then initialise your embeddings, at present this needs to be a folder of pdfs: